Empowering VCU Massey Cancer Patients Through Nutrition

 Website: https://shalomfarms.org/

 The Food is Medicine Voucher program – a collaboration with Shalom Farms – is an important extension of our existing initiatives aimed at improving health outcomes through better access to nutritious, locally sourced food.
-Patients can now receive a food box and up to two $5 food vouchers by visiting Eliot Turoff in the AOP, Ground Floor.
+Patients can now receive a food box and up to two $5 food vouchers by visiting the Food Resource Desk in the AOP, Ground Floor.
 Vouchers that can be redeemed at any Shalom Farm Mobile Market throughout the Richmond area.
 These markets bring fresh, nutrient-dense food directly to local neighborhoods, making it easier for participants to access healthy options within their community.

 Unite Us Referral: Long-term Food Resources